-- The Expanded Gaming Act, M.G.L. c.
-23K, § 18(9), requires the establishment of the necessary training programs that promote the development of a skilled and diverse workforce.
+- The Expanded Gaming Act requires the establishment of training programs that promote the development of a skilled and diverse workforce.

-- Casino developers are required to set diversity hiring goals and submit strategic plans on the development of a diverse workforce that provides employment opportunities for the unemployed.
+- Casino developers are required to set diversity hiring goals and submit strategic plans to development a diverse workforce that provides employment opportunities for the unemployed.